jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Before we press start on the Game of Technological Life, there's something to say about the Game of Life.

 The game is a relatively accurate way to describe life's time on Earth, but not perfect.
 Specialists could highlight problems with the metaphor.
 For starters, when accessed in detail, entropy is much more complex than just "degrading things".
 Also, the natural laws have many exceptions, especially at the extremes of temperature, velocity, gravity (near black holes, traveling near light speed), so are not truly "universal laws".
-But these extremes are rarely a factor for us, and entropy's details don't change its overwhelming tendency to decompose matter.
+However, these extremes are rarely a factor for us, and entropy's details don't change its overwhelming tendency to decompose matter.
 So it's fair to say the booklet of natural laws is all but absolute in our experiences.

 However, we should go into more detail about evolution's selection methods.